MrDlt/Emoji-Imitation-Game/README.md

 ### Before running the project, you need to:

-1. Install [UnityCapture](https://github.com/schellingb/UnityCapture) On your computer.
+1. Install [UnityCapture](https://github.com/schellingb/UnityCapture) On your PC.

+2. Modify some part of the code.